 As a general rule, paid search campaigns and display advertising campaigns speak to different stages in the buyer’s journey.
 Someone who is utilizing a search engine to research products and compare features and prices is closer to a purchase than someone who interacts with an intriguing banner ad.

-By contrast, the best display ads are the ones that make a compelling suggestion to consumers that lives in their heads until they’re ready to make a purchase.
+By contrast, the best display ads are the ones that make compelling suggestions to consumers that live in their heads until they’re ready to make a purchase.
 This advertising strategy can be a longer game, but it is the foundation of brand loyalty.